ceph/ceph/doc/releases/dumpling.rst

   introduced in v0.59 and Linux kernel version v3.9.
 If you wish to access the cluster from an older kernel, set the 'osd pool default flag hashpspool = false' option in your ceph.conf prior to creating the cluster or creating new pools.
-Note that the presense of any pool in the cluster with the flag enabled will make the OSD require support from all clients.
+Note that the presence of any pool in the cluster with the flag enabled will make the OSD require support from all clients.